usnistgov/dioptra/docs/source/reference/python-client/param-types-client-methods.rst

 Parameter Types Client Methods
 ==============================

-This page lists all relevant methods for Dioptra :ref:`Plugin Parameter Types <reference-plugin-parameter-types>` that are available via the Python Client.
+This page lists all relevant methods for Dioptra :ref:`Plugin Parameter Types <explanation-plugin-parameter-types>` that are available via the Python Client.

 .. contents:: Contents
     :local: